 A credit report is a consolidated report of the repayment history and outstanding balances of all debt obligations (credit cards, home loans, car loans, mortgage loans, personal loans etc) taken from a financial institution in Singapore.

 A credit score or credit rating is a points-based system within the credit report used to ascertain the probability of default an individual might have for any debt facilities.

 Banks use your credit score during their credit underwriting process to determine if they should lend any form of loans or issue any credit cards to an individual.

 All banks will refer to your credit report from the Credit Bureau of Singapore (CBS), before approving a mortgage loan application in Singapore.
 The credit report determines how the bank treats your application.
-A bad credit score or rating can mean outright rejection or a lower Loan to Value (LTV) ratio, which means you will have to borrow a smaller loan amount.
+A bad credit score or rating can mean outright rejection even if you do pass TDSR thresholds or a LTV limit, which means you will have to borrow a smaller loan amount.

 There are two components to your credit report.
 The report will feature your credit grade, which is determined by a numerical credit score, as well as the best credit grades in securing a home loan in Singapore.

 Here’s what the credit scoring system looks like: